mhaugestad/graphrag-demo-iagenerativa/README.md

 ### Initialize project
 Initialize the project using the following command:

-`python -m graphrag.index --init --root .`
+`graphrag index --init --root .`

+That should create the following files and folders: settings.yaml output/ prompts/

 ### Change configurations
 Go into the settings.yaml file and change a couple of fields: